Waldorf School of Garden City Class Trip Curriculum Guide

 These students come to Glen Brook for a three-day trip to start the school year.
 Hiking Gap Mountain, swimming in the lake, eating delicious food, getting to know your “buddy” in the other class, and having time to meet new classmates is mixed in with class meetings and preparation for the coming year.

 High Ropes Instruction & Outdoor Living: The full ropes course imparts in students the opportunity to build numerous essential skills: clear communication, trust, physical limits, and honesty.
-Students also overnight camp at Mount Monadnock, setting up their own tents, cooking over an open fire, and climbing our region’s namesake peak.
+Students also engage in an outdoor expedition, camping and hiking or canoeing in our region.

-White Mountain Expedition: Students spend three days in the White Mountains of New Hampshire, cooking their own meals, hiking several 4,000- to 5,000-foot summits, and staying in both tents and AMC huts.
-Enjoy this video made from a particularly rainy 10th grade trip:
+Expedition: Students spend three on an expedition in New Hampshire, cooking their own meals, hiking or canoeing, and camping in tents.
+Enjoy this video made from a particularly rainy 10th grade trip to the White Mountains:

 Cartography & Orienteering: Students learn a history of cartography, from the Chinese to the Basques to the Explorers to the Modern Era.
 They also learn practical, hands-on orienteering skills.
 The “final exam” consists of small groups of students using their newly-learned skills to navigate their way through the woods on a 5- to 7-mile course.

 Transitions: From high school to college, from childhood to adulthood, the week at Glen Brook seeks to develop a sense of personal responsibility in this exciting time.
-Students participate intensively in meal preparation, managing their own meals in small groups (working with the chef), closing the circle of education that was begun in the third grade with their first Glen Brook harvest.
+This winter trip also affords a time to explore Glen Brook in a whole different season with ice skating, sledding, cross country skiing, and winter outdoor adventures.